skiptools/skip-ui/README.md

 AsyncImage(url: Bundle.module.url(forResource: "sample", withExtension: "jpg"))
 ```

-#### System Symbols
+#### System Symbols {#system-symbols}

 The `Image(systemName:)` constructor is used to display a standard system symbol name that is provided on Darwin platforms.
-There is no built-in equivalent to these built-in symbols on Android, but you can add vector symbols manually by creating a `Module.xcassets` asset catalog in your top-level app module's `Resources` folder, and then downloading symbols from the [Google Material Icons catalog](https://fonts.google.com/icons) in the iOS SVG format (see the [documentation](https://developers.google.com/fonts/docs/material_icons#icons_for_ios)).
-You can also exporting the named customized symbols from the [`SF Symbols.app`](https://developer.apple.com/sf-symbols/) for import as well.
-These exported symbol SVG files can be dragged into your asset catalog to provide the named symbols for both the iOS and Android sides of your app.
+There is no built-in equivalent to these symbols on Android, but you can add same-named vector symbols manually, so that code like `Image(systemName: "folder.fill")` will use the built-in "folder.fill" symbol on iOS, but will use your included `folder.fill.svg` vector asset on Android.

+1. If it doesn't already exist, create a `Module.xcassets` asset catalog in your top-level app module's `Resources` folder.
+1. Download the desired symbol from the [Google Material Icons](https://fonts.google.com/icons) catalog.
+Make sure to download in the iOS SVG format (see the [documentation](https://developers.google.com/fonts/docs/material_icons#icons_for_ios)).
+You can also export symbols from the [SF Symbols app](https://developer.apple.com/sf-symbols/).
+1. Give the downloaded symbol file the same name as the iOS symbol you want it to represent on Android.
+Keep the `.svg` file extension.
+1. Drag the file to your `Module.xcassets` asset catalog.

-See the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase) `ImagePlayground` for a concrete example of using a system symbol with a exported symbol images, and see that project's Xcode project file ([screenshot](https://assets.skip.tools/screens/SkipUI_Custom_Symbol.png)) to see how the symbol is included in the `.xcassets` file for the app module.
+See the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase) `ImagePlayground` for a concrete example of using a system symbol with an exported symbol image, and see that project's Xcode project file ([screenshot](https://assets.skip.tools/screens/SkipUI_Custom_Symbol.png)) to see how the symbol is included in the `.xcassets` file for the app module.

 SkipUI currently supports using the view's `foregroundStyle` and `fontWeight` to customize the color and weight of the symbol, but other symbol modifiers such as `symbolVariant` and `symbolRenderingMode` are currently unsupported.
 {: class="callout warning"}

-Exported symbols can be used directly, or they can be edited using an SVG editor to provide custom vector symbols for you app, as described at [Creating custom symbol images for your app](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).
+Downloaded symbols can be used directly, or they can be edited using an SVG editor to provide custom vector symbols for you app, as described at [Creating custom symbol images for your app](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).
 You use `Image(systemName:)` to load a system symbol image and `Image(_:bundle)` to load your custom symbol, as the following code shows:

 ```swift
 // Display a system symbol image